DRAVKNOX-Studios/Payne-less-Typer/README.md

 *   **Custom Canvas:** All the keys and popups are rendered using the Canvas API for maximum FPS.
 *   **Bigram Learning:** The prediction engine builds a personal bigram model from your typing history.
 It starts smart and keeps getting smarter the more you use it.

-### Dictionary Tools
+### Optional Development Tools

-The `tools/` folder has Python scripts for working with the dictionary if you want to rebuild or modify it:

-*   `build_dict.py` - builds the binary dictionary from source word lists.
+The `tools/` directory is not required to build, run, or package Payne-less: Typer.

+These scripts are only used for project maintenance:

+- `build_dict.py` – rebuild dictionary data
-*   `dict_join.py` / `dict_sep.py` - joins or splits dictionary files for easier editing.
+- `dict_join.py` / `dict_sep.py` – dictionary editing helpers
-*   `priority_dedup.py` - deduplicates word entries while preserving priority ordering.
-*   `gen_tree.py` - generates the folder structure text (that's how we made the tree above).
+- `priority_dedup.py` – dictionary cleanup
+- `sync_emojis.py` – update emoji metadata from Unicode
+- `gen_tree.py` – generate `folder_structure.txt`

+### Emoji Metadata

+The repository already contains:

+- `emoji_data.json`
+- `emoji_shortcodes.json`

+Normal builds do not require running `sync_emojis.py`.

+The sync tool is only used when updating emoji definitions from Unicode.

+### Dictionary Data

+The repository already contains the dictionary assets required for normal operation.

+Rebuilding the dictionary is optional and only required when modifying dictionary sources.

 The main dictionary config lives in `assets/engine_config.json` and `assets/predictions.json` if you want to tune suggestion behavior.